MeetYourAI/SociAIConnect/README.md

 ## Conclusion

-By incorporating these user feedback and features, Community AI aims to provide a comprehensive AI Social Media Tool that enhances social media engagement, streamlines content creation and scheduling, improves audience targeting for better ad performance, and offers various other valuable functionalities to users.
+By incorporating these user feedback and features, SociAI Connect aims to provide a comprehensive AI Social Media Tool that enhances social media engagement, streamlines content creation and scheduling, improves audience targeting for better ad performance, and offers various other valuable functionalities to users.
-"# CommunityAIBlog"
+"# SociAI ConnectBlog"